 - Historical data only incompletely predict future behavior.
 Lots of factors change over time and historical data don’t reflect any one of them.

-- For instance, you may no longer need a particular product types — a newborn will eventually grow up and no longer needs diapers.
+- For instance, you may no longer need particular product types — a newborn will eventually grow up and no longer needs diapers.

 - You may decide you no longer like a particular brand.
 Since there really isn’t a don’t like button, this information can’t be used to update your preferences.